 Future Accounting Requirements.
 In December 2004, the FASB revised Statement No. 123 (FAS 123R), "Share-Based Payment," which requires companies to expense the estimated fair value of employee stock options and similar awards.
-The accounting provisions of FAS 123R will be effective for the fourth quarter of fiscal 2005.
+On April 14, 2005, the U.S. Securities and Exchange Commission adopted a new rule amending the compliance dates for FAS 123R.
+In accordance with the new rule, the accounting provisions of FAS 123R will be effective for the Company in fiscal 2006.
 The Company will adopt the provisions of FAS 123R using a modified prospective application.
-Under modified prospective application, FAS 123R, which provides certain changes to the method for valuing stock-based compensation among other changes, will apply to new awards and to awards that are outstanding on the effective date and are subsequently modified or cancelled.
-Compensation expense for outstanding awards for which the requisite service had not been rendered as of the effective date will be recognized over the remaining service period using the compensation cost calculated for pro forma disclosure purposes under FAS 123 (Note 1).
-At December 26, 2004, unamortized compensation expense, as determined in accordance with FAS 123, that the Company expects to record during the fourth quarter of fiscal 2005 was approximately \$111 million before income taxes.
-The Company will incur additional expense during the fourth quarter of fiscal 2005 related to new awards granted during the last nine months of fiscal 2005 that cannot yet be quantified.
-The Company is in the process of determining how the new method of valuing stock-based compensation as prescribed in FAS 123R will be applied to valuing stock-based awards granted after the effective date and the impact the recognition of compensation expense related to such awards will have on its financial statements.
+Under modified prospective application, FAS 123R, which provides certain changes to the method for valuing share-based compensation among other changes, will apply to new awards and to awards that are outstanding on the effective date and are subsequently modified or cancelled.
+Compensation expense for outstanding awards for which the requisite service had not been rendered as of the effective date will be recognized over the remaining service period using the compensation cost calculated for pro forma disclosure purposes under FAS 123.
+At March 27, 2005, unamortized compensation expense, as determined in accordance with FAS 123, that the Company expects to record during fiscal 2006 was approximately \$374 million before income taxes.
+The Company will incur additional expense during fiscal 2006 related to new awards granted during the remainder of fiscal 2005 and fiscal 2006 that cannot yet be quantified.
+The Company is in the process of determining how the guidance regarding valuing share-based compensation as prescribed in FAS 123R will be applied to valuing share-based awards granted after the effective date and the impact the recognition of compensation expense related to such awards will have on its financial statements.